 What Temporary Partial Disability Pays in Georgia

-If you are able to return to work but are still earning less than you did before, you have the right to temporary partial disability benefits through workers’ compensation.
-You will receive two-thirds of the difference between what you were earning before (on average, per week) and what you can earn after your injuries.
+If you’ve recovered enough to return to work but are still earning less than before, you may be eligible to receive temporary partial disability benefits.
+If so, you will receive two-thirds of the difference between what you earned before (on average, per week) and what you can earn now.

-Here’s an example of how temporary partial disability payments would work:
+Here’s an example of how payments for temporary partial disability benefits would work:

 - Before you were injured, you were making $1,000 per week.